-The Performing Arts Legacy Project is an online platform to document and share performers’ careers created by the Research Center for Arts and Culture (RCAC) at The Actors Fund (AF).
+The Performing Arts Legacy Project is an online platform to document and share performers’ careers created by the Research Center for Arts and Culture (RCAC) at Entertainment Community Fund (formerly The Actors Fund).
 It is a resource to promote positive aging, intergenerational collaboration, and to provide researchers and cultural institutions with an archive of creative careers, as curated by performing artists themselves.

 While The Performing Arts Legacy Project is a tool targeted to older professional performing artists, it can also be used for performers and artists all along the spectrum of their careers, to document their work as it evolves.
 The site will include guides in documentation of personal data, multimedia storytelling, managing copyright/permissions, and more.